cocos2d/cocos2d-x/README.md

 }
 ```

 Basically, the dpath string should point to wherever the JS directory is located.
+This affects every script
-This allows for the "reload script"
+run through the `runScript` function from `ScriptingCore`.
+It also allows for the "reload script"
 button to work on the demo:

 ![screenshot 1](http://dl.dropbox.com/u/29043245/testjs1.png)